nightingaleproject/vital-records-dotnet/scripts/synthetic_data/README.md

 ## Dependencies

-This code requires the ruby language to be installed, along with some ruby library depencencies.
+This code requires the ruby language to be installed, minimum version 3.0, along with some ruby library depencencies.
 After installing ruby, install the ruby library dependencies by running:

 ```
 bundle install